dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 For example, when `AppSpecificActivity` interacts with its parent (for example, calling `super.onCreate()`), `MAMActivity` is the super class.

 Typical Android apps have a single mode and can access the system through their [**Context**](https://developer.android.com/reference/android/content/Context.html) object.
 Apps that have integrated the Intune App SDK, on the other hand, have dual modes.
-These apps continue to access the system through the **Context** object.
-Depending on the base **Activity** used, the **Context** object will be provided by Android or will intelligently multiplex between a restricted view of the system and the Android-provided **Context**.
+These apps continue to access the system through the `Context` object.
+Depending on the base `Activity` used, the `Context` object will be provided by Android or will intelligently multiplex between a restricted view of the system and the Android-provided `Context`.

-### SDK permissions

-The Intune App SDK requires three [Android system permissions](https://developer.android.com/guide/topics/security/permissions.html) on apps that integrate it:

-* `android.permission.GET_ACCOUNTS`  (requested at runtime if required)

-* `android.permission.MANAGE_ACCOUNTS`

-* `android.permission.USE_CREDENTIALS`

-The Azure Active Directory Authentication Library ([ADAL](https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-libraries/)) requires these permissions to perform brokered authentication.
-If these permissions are not granted to the app or are revoked by the user, authentication flows that require the broker (the Company Portal app) will be disabled.

-### Company Portal app

-Why is the Company Portal app required?
-When the Company Portal app is installed onto the device and retrieves an app protection policy for the user from the Intune service, the SDK entry points are initialized asynchronously.
-Initialization is required only when Android initially creates the process.
-During initialization, a connection is established with the Company Portal app, and app protection policy is retrieved from the Company Portal.

-> [!NOTE]
-> When the Company Portal app is not on the device, the behavior of the Intune-enlightened app behave as a normal app that does not support Intune app protection policies.

 ## Replace classes, methods, and activities with their MAM equivalent